 |Salomon X Raise||$110||Hiking shoe/trail runner||1 lb.
 2.7 oz.||No||Synthetic|

-For those who want to go even faster and lighter, a true trail runner like Altra’s Lone Peak 4.5 is a viable option.
+For those who want to go even faster and lighter, a true trail runner like Altra’s Lone Peak 5 is a viable option.
 Popular among thru-hikers on routes like the Pacific Crest and Appalachian trails, the Lone Peak offers a great combination of lightness (the women’s version clocks in at 1 lb.
-1.4 oz.) and cushioning for long days on your feet.
-We were also impressed by the Altra’s traction and reasonably tough build, although protection along the front and sides does fall short of the Arete.
+2.4 oz.) and cushioning for long days on your feet.
+Traction is also a strong suit, although protection along the front and sides does fall short of the Arete.
 Additionally, the Lone Peak flexes more than the Oboz and doesn’t provide as much isolation from sharp rocks and other trail obstacles.
 We think the Arete is a better match for most day hikers and backpackers, but those used to traveling light likely won’t mind the tradeoffs of the Lone Peak.

 In the same “fast and light” category as the Arete, we also like Salomon’s X Raise.
 We brought the low-top version of the X Raise to Patagonia and found it to be a true standout in the comfort department, with generous cushioning, a well-padded collar, and a smooth interior.
 Like the Arete, it also has a trail runner-like feel that’s sprightly and agile on the trail, and the Salomon undercuts the Oboz in weight by around 1.5 ounces per pair.
 As mentioned above, we did find the X Raise to be a bit squirrelly and slippery on wet rock (very similar to the Arete), but we think it’s the slightly more well-rounded build.